pelotech/data-sync-operator/README.md

 make setup-test-e2e
 ```

 This command will stand up a kind cluster locally.
-The cluster will have all all dependencies installed.
+The cluster will have all all dependencies and our crd installed.

 > **NOTE**: Please ensure you are using the correct context before running the below commands.
 We are installing stuff into the cluster.